peejaywk/VinylRack/testing.md

 * Add Product Page
     * Errors & warnings reported for the Product Management Page.
 See [here](docs/images/002-ProductAddHTMLCheck.png) for details.
         * All the duplicate attributes and IDs were ignored as the duplicate items were on the modal forms and therefore separate from the main html.
-These errors did not impace on the performace/operation of the site.
-Maybe these should be addressed at a later date.
+These errors did not impact on the performace/operation of the site so were not fixed for this release.
         * The error 'Element p not allowed as child of element strong in this context' seemed to be coming from the Crispy Forms so was ignored.

 * Edit Product Page
     * Errors & warnings reported for the Product Management Page.
 See [here](docs/images/006-ProductEditPageHTMLCheck.png) for details.
-        * The img alt atribute was added in the CustomClearableFileInput widget.
+        * The img alt attribute was added in the CustomClearableFileInput widget.
         * The error 'Element p not allowed as child of element strong in this context' seemed to be coming from the Crispy Forms so was ignored.

 * My Profile Page